Ulcerative Colitis and Your Job

 Tell Your Supervisor continued...

 Tell them you've been having some ongoing health issues, and you're working to get those resolved, Ghazi says.
 Explain that you may need to step out of meetings or off the floor or away from your desk, but that you will jump back in as soon as you can.

 Also, let your supervisor know that getting your condition under control means you may need to spend some time visiting your doctor over the next few weeks or months.

 If your employer isn't supportive, you may need to bring up the Americans with Disabilities Act (ADA), Cataldo says.

 "I remind patients that they are covered by the ADA and that their employer cannot discriminate against them because they have ulcerative colitis," he says.
 "If they're in the middle of a flare and need frequent breaks to go to the bathroom, or if they have to avoid heavy lifting while recovering from surgery, people need to know they are entitled to accommodations."

-The ADA -- and particularly the ADA amendments that went into effect in 2009 -- can help people with UC to get "reasonable accommodations" from their employers to do some parts of their job.
-An accommodation for someone with UC could be:
+The ADA -- and particularly the ADA amendments that went into effect in 2009 -- can help people with UC get "reasonable accommodations" from their employers.
+For someone with UC, those could be:

 - Extra breaks